Leo Sharp: Drug running

 Sharp became despondent from financial problems with his flower business and was subsequently approached by Mexican laborers at his Michigan farm who solicited him into transporting narcotics for the Sinaloa Cartel.
-He was very successful in eluding the detection of law enforcement for over ten years while transporting thousands of pounds of cocaine, which catapulted him into urban legend among drug traffickers who knew of his exploits.
+He eluded the detection of law enforcement for over ten years while transporting thousands of pounds of cocaine, which catapulted him into urban legend among drug traffickers who knew of his exploits.

 Sharp used a Lincoln Mark LT pickup truck to transport between 100 and 300 kg of cocaine at a time from the southern U.S. border to Detroit, Michigan.
 The cartel also used Sharp to transport drug proceeds in excess of two million dollars per return trip from Michigan to Arizona in the same pickup truck.

 Sharp was arrested by Trooper Craig Ziecina from the Michigan State Police in October 2011 during a coordinated arrest operation led by the DEA; Sharp was in possession of 200 kg of cocaine.
-His arrest was captured on the dashboard camera of the Michigan State Police cruiser and published in the New York Times.
+His arrest was captured on the dashcam of the Michigan State Police cruiser and published in the New York Times.

 The criminal investigation was prosecuted by Assistant United States Attorney Chris Graveline in the Eastern District of Michigan, culminating with indictments of 25 members of the organization including Sharp.

 Sharp was allowed to speak at his sentencing hearing before Judge Edmunds.
 He addressed the judge, "I’m really heartbroken I did what I did, but it’s done."
 In an effort to avoid prison, Sharp made a plea: instead of a custodial sentence, he proposed paying the $500,000 penalty that he owed the government by growing Hawaiian papayas.
 "It’s so sweet and delicious," he told the court.
 The court declined the offer and sentenced him to three years in prison.
 His defense stated that Sharp had dementia and would do poorly in prison.
 He was released in 2015 due to declining health after only serving a year of his sentence.